neongreen/haskell-ex/README.md

   getLine  -- wait (otherwise the plot window will close)
 ```

+(On Windows, you might have to rename the gnuplot binary to “pgnuplot”.)

 (If you want to check yourself, here's a plot I got for n=50 and 100000 trials: <http://imgur.com/9eHtiqJ>.
 If you want to know more about shuffles, read about the [Fisher–Yates shuffle](https://en.wikipedia.org/wiki/Fisher–Yates_shuffle).)

 (You can, if you want, also try implementing another often-used shuffle – a quicksort with the comparison step randomly returning `LT`, `EQ` or `GT` – and checking whether it's biased or not.)